RealtimeLiftAndDrag/liftdrag/README.md

   - `drag` to rotate the camera around the origin
   - `scroll` to zoom in or out
 - Many of the variable texts can be edited by clicking the value, typing whatever, and then pressing `enter`

+### FlightSim

+FlightSim is an executable and a basic flight simulator using the RLD technology.
+Uses the Common, RLD, and UI projects.

+**Controls**
+- `w` or `s` to pitch up or down
+- `a` or `d` to yaw left or right
+- `q` or `e` to roll left or right
+- `space` to thrust
+- `k` to toggle wind-view
+- `shift` when in wind-view to view orthographically
+- `r` to reset the simulation
+- `p` to pause the simulation
+- `drag` to rotate the camera
+- `esc` to exit

+### ClothSim

+ClothSim is an executable and cloth simulator using the RLD technology.
+Primarily set up for simulating a jib sail, but can be set up to simulate a flag or any other cloth object.
+Features option to see forces on each cloth vertex, or visualize the cloth vertex constraints.
+Additionally shows the front RLD texture.
+Uses the Common, RLD, and UI projects.

+**Controls**
+- `drag` to rotate the camera
+- `scroll` to zoom in or out
+- `left` or `right` to rotate the sail CCW or CW
+- `up` or `down` to extend or retract the clew
+- `right-click` to "blow" on sail
+- `z` to disable rld simulation
+- `x` to do one sweep per frame
+- `c` to do one slice per frame
+- `space` to step one slice
+- The texture viewer can be manipulated
+  - `drag` to move the texture
+  - `scroll` to zoom in or out

+The cloth simulation is done via a basic varlet integration approach in a similar manner as described in [this](https://viscomp.alexandra.dk/?p=147) article.
+There are two key differences however.
+First, the data is stored on the GPU and the algorithm is performed in parallel using OpenGL.
+Second, while the approach in the article is tailored specifically for rectangular cloth, we support cloth of any shape, so long as appropriate constraints can be provided.
+Although lacking self-collision functionality, the result is performant and otherwise realistic.